 4. Design Your Pattern

-Craft DIY letters or signage like cut paper hearts, L-O-V-E letters or flags around your wreath may add a crafty creative twist.
+Craft DIY letters or signage like paper hearts, L-O-V-E letters, or flags around your wreath may add a crafty creative twist.
 Give your decor a focused theme incorporating Galentine’s banners for an added flourish to frame your wreath.
+A potted pal from our Valentine’s Day plant collection would provide the perfect accent for your Valentine’s wreath.

 Appreciate Your Valentine Wreath — It Looks Amazing!

 An important part of creating something beautiful is taking time to appreciate your work.
 Hang it somewhere secure and step back to admire.
-A flower wreath is the perfect accessory to a Valentine’s Day soiree.
+A flower wreath is a perfect accessory for a stay at home Valentine’s Day dinner.
 Put your passion on display when you hang one of these handmade decorations.

-Share your flower wreath creations using #Bouqlove and remember, you’re our forever valentine!Shop All
+Share your flower wreath creations using #Bouqlove and remember, #LoveFirst, flowers second, and kindness always.Shop All